-Monitoring the state of OpenSearch clusters and hosts
+Monitoring the state of a OpenSearch cluster and hosts

 Data on cluster and host states are available in the management console.
 You can view them on the Monitoring tab of the cluster management page or in Yandex Monitoring.